worklife-uofa-dummy/site/_posts/2023-08-10-gallery-test-2.md

 }
 </style>
 <div class="text">
-A second prototype of the gallery featuring randomly ordered images and their respective text when hovered.
-Audio-on-hover has been removed.
+A second technical test of the gallery using JavaScript to randomly order images and their respective quotes when hovered.
 Refresh the page to get a new random ordering.
 </div>
 <script type="text/javascript">
     array_img = new Array();